-- If the child or adolescent is accompanied by only one of their legal representatives (father or mother), the other legal representative who is not accompanying them must go to the Notary Public to process a travel authorization for their son or daughter..
+- If the child or adolescent is accompanied by only one of his or her legal representatives (father or mother), the other legal representative who is not accompanying him or her must go to the Notary Public's Office to apply for a travel authorization for his or her son or daughter.

 Note:

-The child or adolescent cannot go to a protection council, it is only processed by the Notary Public's Office.
+You cannot go to a protection council, it is only processed by the Notary Public's office.

-- If the child or adolescent, travels alone or is accompanied by a third party (grandparents, aunts, uncles, older siblings, cousins, friends, etc.)
+- If the child or adolescent travels alone or is accompanied by a third party (grandparents, aunts, uncles, older siblings, cousins, friends, etc.), the child or adolescent must go to the Notary Public's office.)

-the two (2) legal representatives or the one who legally represents them, must go to a Notary Public's office to process an authorization to travel for their son or daughter.
+the two (2) legal representatives or the one who legally represents them, must go to a Notary Public's office to apply for an authorization to travel for their son or daughter.

 Note: